DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ## Summary

-The LSTM experiment proves thet we can use deep neural network for anomaly prediction also.
+The LSTM experiment proves that we can use deep neural network for anomaly prediction also.
 Even though it is not the classical approach for anomaly detection it works properly as well.

-If we would like to use this approach for different dataset we would probably have to change a treshold value.
+If we would like to use this approach for different dataset we would probably have to change a threshold value.
 It could be done automatically by the function which minimizes F1 value and takes treshold as the parameter.

-Another machine learning algirthm that we used to identify time-serise anomalies is Isolation Forest.
-It provides the best over all performance among methods that aren't based on deep learning.
-Algorithm is easily interpreatable, doesn't require much of preprocessing steps and is disgined specifically for detecting anomalies.
-Algorithms doesn't have major drawbacks which makes one of the most prefereble choice in our task.

 As a baseline we used interquartile distance with coefficient 1.5.
 This gives as a solid yet simple method for novelty detection.
-Accuracy of IQR approach was quite high, thus improving it could be a challanging task.
+Accuracy of IQR approach was quite high, thus improving it could be a challenging task.

-One-class Support Vector Machine imporved recall of anomaly detaction by 2%.
-This is a rather high improvemnt as our statistical appraoch is already pretty good at finding anomalies.
-SVM is more sophisticated algorithm and it is extensively used in classification and regression task because of it's high accuracy and clear interpretation.
+One-class Support Vector Machine improved recall of anomaly detection by 2%.
+This is a rather high improvement as our statistical approach is already pretty good at finding anomalies.
+SVM is a more sophisticated algorithm and it is extensively used in classification and regression tasks because of its high accuracy and clear interpretation.

+Another machine learning algorithm that we used to identify time-series anomalies is Isolation Forest.
+It provides the best overall performance among methods that aren't based on deep learning.
+Algorithm is easily interpretable, doesn't require much of preprocessing steps, and is designed specifically for detecting anomalies.
+Isolation Forest doesn't have major drawbacks which makes it one of the most preferable choices in our task.